iamishansharma/Swift-iOS-Development/README.md

 # iOS-Development

-This repository contains iOS apps that I built for [this course](https://www.udemy.com/course/ios-13-app-development-bootcamp/) and practice.
+This repository contains iOS apps that I built for [this udemy course](https://www.udemy.com/course/ios-13-app-development-bootcamp/) and practice.